open-edge-insights/eii-core/common/libs/ConfigMgr/README.md

 the default version installed via `apt-get`.
 To install the correct version of CMake and other ConfigMgr dependencies, please follow [eis_libs_installer README](../../README.md)

 By default, ConfigMgr installs to `/usr/local/lib/`.
 On some platforms this is not included in the `LD_LIBRARY_PATH` by default.
-As a result, you must add this directory to you `LD_LIBRARY_PATH`, otherwise you will encounter issues using the ConfigMgr.
+As a result, you must add this directory to your `LD_LIBRARY_PATH`, otherwise you will encounter issues using the ConfigMgr.
 This can be accomplished with the following `export`: